Tooth Extractions – Odessa, TX

 Do I need to see an oral surgeon?

-Can I receive sedation during my extraction?
+Can I receive sedation during my Tooth extraction?

 Absolutely.
 Even though we’ll make sure that you don’t feel any physical discomfort during the procedure, we understand that you may feel anxious about having a tooth removed.
 At Boyles General Dentistry, we offer two forms of sedation: oral conscious and nitrous oxide.
 When you meet with one of our dentists, together we can decide which can better meet your needs.

-What is recovery like after an extraction?
+What is recovery like after a Tooth extraction?

 Following a tooth extraction, it’s important to take special care of the site.
 After all, it is a surgical procedure, and you want to avoid infections.
 Immediately afterward, keep gauze on the site for a few hours to absorb any blood.
 Allow a blood clot to form there and do not dislodge it—the clot protects the vulnerable tissues underneath from bacteria and helps you in the healing process.